pololu/pololu-tic-software/BUILDING.md

 by running `ticgui`.

-## Building from source on Mac OS X with Homebrew
+## Building from source on macOS with Homebrew

 First, install [Homebrew](http://brew.sh/).